 Hero with Bad Publicity: Mainly among the religious, as mentioned, or the upper classes.
 A Binder requires very little training, knowledge, or equipment to become a potential threat, which means that even if you don't think Binders are selling their souls, you still aren't interested in seeing them stick around.
 Common people tend not to see the distinction between them and Druids or Clerics, and simply welcome the ones with Healing Hands and drive off the ones with horns.

-This Looks Like a Job for Aquaman: Though Shax does give you some nifty tricks with lightning, she's clearly designed so that the Binder can help out in a water dungeon.
+Though Shax and Focalor do give you some nifty tricks with lightning and other abilities, they're clearly designed so that the Binder can help out in a water dungeon (Shax grants a swim speed, Focalor underwater breathing).

 Un Equal Rites: Oh, yes.
 Most Clerics and Paladins view Binders as unwitting dupes at best and abominations to the natural order at worst.
 Wizards find their method to be a bumpkin's magic, since binding doesn't take much training.